 BEANS & PEAS – carrots benefit from nitrogen rich soil, something that beans and peas plants both provide.
 If you opt for this pairing, be sure not to combine with onions as these will hinder the peas and beans growth.

-TOMATOES - 'You can also grow your carrots under your tomatoes as these will provide shade to keep them nice and cool, just be sure to leave a bit of a gap as if grown right up to a tomato plant, it can stunt the carrot root' says horticultural expert Rob Smith from the Organic Gardening Catalogue.
+Tomato companion planting is another option – 'You can also grow your carrots under your tomatoes as these will provide shade to keep them nice and cool, just be sure to leave a bit of a gap as if grown right up to a tomato plant, it can stunt the carrot root' says horticultural expert Rob Smith from the Organic Gardening Catalogue (opens in new tab).

 What herbs grow well with carrots?